PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/analisis/publicos/2026-07-13-religion-identidad-dogma-conciencia-neodialectica_ES_EN.md

 It separates:

-LIVED EXPERIENCE = what was directly experienced.
+- **LIVED EXPERIENCE:** what was directly experienced.

-DOCUMENTED FACT = what can be demonstrated through documents, rulings, communications or verifiable actions.
+- **DOCUMENTED FACT:** what can be demonstrated through documents, rulings, communications or verifiable actions.

-PATTERN = the repetition of certain behaviors.
+- **PATTERN:** the repetition of certain behaviors.

-INFERENCE = the interpretation of possible relationships among them.
+- **INFERENCE:** the interpretation of possible relationships among them.

-HYPOTHESIS = an explanation still awaiting full demonstration.
+- **HYPOTHESIS:** an explanation still awaiting full demonstration.

-OPEN SYNTHESIS = a provisional conclusion, revisable in the light of new information.
+- **OPEN SYNTHESIS:** a provisional conclusion, revisable in the light of new information.

 The objective is not to replace one dogma with another.